tobozo/M5Stack-SD-Updater/README.md

 <br />

-**Make sure you have the following libraries:**
+**Make sure you have the following libraries:** - they should be installed in: ....\Documents\Arduino\libraries

-- [M5Stack](https://github.com/m5stack/M5Stack) get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)
+- [M5Stack library](https://github.com/m5stack/M5Stack) - this is probably already installed - if not you can get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)

 - M5Stack-SD-Updater (this project): get it from the [Arduino Library Manager](https://www.arduinolibraries.info/libraries/m5-stack-sd-updater) or by performing a [manual installation](https://www.arduino.cc/en/Guide/Libraries#toc5)